Leko/coverage-diff-back/README.md

 Examples:
   coverage-diff-back --no-status     # Doesn't update commit status coverage-diff-back --from develop  # Compare between develop and current pull request

-For more information, find our manual at https://github.com/Leko/coverage-diff-back
 ```

 ## Contribution